pushkingupta/finetuning_small_language_models/README.md

 - QLORA
 - Prefix Finetuning

-It also analyzes the impact of increasing data size as well as impact of increasing training parameter size on evaluation metrics
+It also analyzes the impact of increasing training data size as well as impact of increasing training parameters on evaluation metrics

 The task being undertaken here is Text to SQL generation

 ### Running Notebooks
 1. **Instantiating virtual environment**:
 Virtual env contains the dependent libraries that are required to run the project.
 As it can be pretty large in size, it has not been packaged with the project and should be instantiated before the notebooks are run.

     The notebooks have been developed using Python 3.11 so it is recommended to have same or compatible version

 To create the virtual env run:
 ```python